LGN520/farreach-public/docs/netreach-v4.md

 		* It first gets value of k1 from server and stores it in switch, then it deletes k1 (set vallen=0 without changing valid and vote), the 2nd GET of k1 gets a value of size 0
 		* In-switch result: non-zero key, vallen=0, and val of k1, seq = 0, savedseq = 0, lock = 0, valid = 1, vote = 2
-- Test cases of crash-consistent backup and range query: See "testcases/backup" (with only 1 bucket in sketch)
+- TODO: Test cases of crash-consistent backup and range query: See "testcases/backup" (with only 1 bucket in sketch)
 	+ NOTE: remember to set bucket_num in config.ini, otherwise the hashidx will be incorrect sent by phase2 ptf
 	+ NOTE: if data in backup is not dirty, it will incur duplicate results for range query -> we leave the deduplication in client-side
 		* If data in backup is dirty, it will incur inconsistent results (from KVS and backup) for range query -> we leave it in client-side, i.e., client treats data from backup with higher priority